BIJOY-SUST/Client-Server-Android-Chat-Application/Socket.io - Node.js_Server/README.md

-# NodeJSChatServer
+## NodeJS Chat Server
-#### Socket io chat server made with node js
+#### Socket.io chat server made with NodeJS

-## Installation
+##### Installation

-* clone the projet from the git repository
+* Clone the projet from the git repository
-* under your project directory execute this command
+* Under your project directory execute this command

 ```
 $ npm install
 ```
-*this will install all the required dependencies
+*This will install all the required dependencies

-* run your project using the following command
+* Run your project using the following command

 ```
-$ node server.js
+$ nodemon server.js
 ```

- * your project will run on htttp://localhost:3000/
+ * Your project will run on htttp://localhost:3000/